best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 5. Formatting link text

 [Link text should be underlined by default](https://webaim.org/resources/linkcontrastchecker/?fcolor=0000FF&bcolor=FFFFFF).
 If it is not underlined the regulations say that you have to consider colour contrast with surrounding text and a 'visual cue' that appears on mouse hover and keyboard focus.
-Bear in mind that, while not a necessity in terms of the regulations, it is best practice for hyperlink text to be both underlined and have the correct amount of colour contrast with the background and the surrounding text.
+Bear in mind that, while not a necessity in terms of the accessibility guidelines, it is best practice for hyperlink text to be both underlined and have the correct amount of colour contrast with the background and the surrounding text.

 ### Dates and time periods
 It is best practice to format dates and time periods as advised by the [Office for National Statistics style guide](https://style.ons.gov.uk/house-style/dates/) and [Government Digital Service guidance](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style).